-Legal Department - (i) implement and maintain this Standard in accordance with the specificities of local law; (ii) perform the necessary training to know and ensure compliance with this Standard; (iii) to advise the other areas of the company on matters related to this Standard; (v) define and oversee compliance monitoring of this Standard.
+Legal Department - (i) together with Audit, Risks and Compliance area implement and maintain this Standard in accordance with the specificities of local law; (ii) perform the necessary training to know and ensure compliance with this Standard; (iii) to advise the other areas of the company on matters related to this Standard; (v) define and oversee compliance monitoring of this Standard.

-Human Resources - (i) responsible for obtaining the signature of the documents defined by the Legal Department by all professionals and administrators, organizing and maintaining these documents with the record of each specific employee and administrator; (ii) organize and ensure that all selected InterCement professionals and administrators receive the necessary training that will be provided by the Legal Department; (iii) arrange and ensure that each newly hired employee is properly trained; (iv) conduct communication processes related to this Standard.
+Human Resources - (i) organize and ensure that all InterCement professionals receive the necessary training that will be provided by the Audit, Risks and Compliance area; (ii) conduct communication processes related to this Standard.